Last updated: June 2026

 The Nickname Problem

 Blooket lets students choose their own nicknames, which occasionally results in inappropriate names appearing on your dashboard.
 For free accounts, establish a naming convention before students log in — first name plus class period works reliably.
-On paid plans, you can enable name approval so every nickname goes through you before it appears in the lobby.
+You can also turn on random name generation so the system assigns clean names, or use name approval where every nickname goes through you before it appears in the lobby.

 Students Disconnecting Mid-Game